pramnora/simply-fortran/README.md

 ## Introduction

 Using Linux Mint OS/Operating System...I had downloaded a software file manager, called: Snap;
-whilst I was peering through its 'programming' related section;
+whilst I was peering through its 'programming' related section...when, all of a sudden,
-all of a sudden, I came across a link allowing me to download a Fortran compiler named: SimplyFortran;
+I came across a link allowing me to download a FREE Fortran compiler named: SimplyFortran;
 so, I thought to myself I've never ever tried using Fortran before; therefore, why not...?

 But, of course, when it comes to learning to use any programming language that's *new*;